etbolt/FuckinTragic/README.md

 ##############################################################

-To compile the above scripts into a self-contained USB payload, you'll need to follow these steps:
+To compile the scripts into a self-contained USB payload, you'll need to follow these steps:

 1. Prepare Your Environment